-As we know, the window is one of the main components of a building which is an opening in any wall, ceiling, roof, and door of the building which allows the entry of natural light, air, and sound into the building.
+As we know, the window is one of the main components of a building which is an opening in any wall, ceiling, or roof, allowing the entry of natural light, air, and sound into the building.

-In some unexpected cases, Windows helps as emergency egress.
+In some unexpected cases, Windows helps with emergency egress.
 Moreover, one must agree you cannot imagine a building without a window only if you are staying in a bunker.

 So, what kind of windows should be installed in a building?
-Well, windows can be installed based on the building design requirement such as Government, public offices, and commercial buildings usually have common and simple slider windows.
+Well, windows can be installed based on the building’s design requirements.
+Government, public offices, and commercial buildings usually have common and simple slider windows.

 While Morden contemporary residential buildings have bow windows, garden windows, skylight windows, etc. In this article, we will discuss the standard sizes of windows commonly adopted in commercial or residential buildings.

 Factors To Consider While Selecting The Window Size

 - Privacy requirements

 Before knowing the Standard size of windows, let’s see the types of windows at a glance.

 - Sliding Window

 - Bay Window